angelromarco04/MyNotes/Programming/Patterns/data/Factory.md

 ## Characteristics

-- Similar to Factory Method
+- Similar to Factory Method.
 - Has no specific creators but a general one.

 ## UML